-Are you looking for a shorter-term therapy, but at the same time want something that goes more deeply into your past experiences than other time-limited psychotherapy, and feels a bit more personal?
+Looking for a shorter-term therapy, but also want something that goes deeply into your past and your relationships?
+Cognitive analytical therapy (CAT) could be a fit.

-As its name implies, cognitive analytic therapy uses elements of cognitive therapy and psychoanalytical therapy.
-This means it focuses on recognising and changing your patterns of thinking and behaving in your daily life, much like CBT, but then also looks to your past to see how these patterns developed in the first place.
+As its name implies, cognitive analytic therapy uses elements of both cognitive and psychoanalytical therapies.
+This means that like CBT therapy, CAT works to troubleshoot unhelpful thoughts and behaviours but also looks to your past to see how these patterns developed in the first place.

-Cognitive analytic therapy is structured, but at the same time it aims to be more collaborative and flexible than other forms of talk therapy.
-This means that your therapist sees you as a driving force in the way your therapy moves forward, and works to make sure that your therapy is progressing in a way that matches your unique needs.
+Again, it places a stronger focus on relating patterns.
+Cognitive analytic therapy also aims to be more collaborative and flexible than other forms of talk therapy.
+Your therapist sees you as the driving force in the way your therapy moves forward, and works to make sure that your therapy is progressing in a way that matches your unique needs.

-The relationship between you and your therapist is seen as an important tool of change in cognitive analytic therapy.
-It's a chance for you to develop new self-awareness about how you relate to someone else, then try new ways of interacting in a safe and friendly environment.
+There is also a strong focus on the relationship between you and your therapist, which is used as tool of change.
+It's a chance for you to develop new self-awareness about how you relate to others, and to try new ways of interacting in a safe and friendly environment.

-What results can I expect from attending CAT sessions?
+What results can I expect from attending CAT therapy sessions?

 The benefits of attending cognitive analytical therapy can include the following:

 - learn to trust yourself and others